AI AgentΒΆ

-The AI Agent Node lets you assign an AI Agent to a job, provide instructions and tool actions for that job, and configure access to the knowledge the AI Agent can use when holding a conversation with a user.
+The AI Agent Node assigns a job to an AI Agent, provides instructions and tool actions for that job, and access to the knowledge the AI Agent can use when holding a conversation with a user.

 To configure this Node, follow these steps:

-This configuration assigns an AI Agent to a job, defines its role and responsibilities, and provides additional instructions or context to guide its actions.
+This configuration assigns a job to an AI Agent, defines its role and responsibilities, and provides additional instructions or context to guide its actions.

 Parameter | Type | Description |